hpsaturn/chessboard/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Test both ASCII and SDL2 modes
+4. Test all modes (ASCII, SDL2, NCurses)
 5. Submit a pull request